African Safari Journals

 Safari Operator Performance

-I found Flash Safaris (enquire about a safari with this company) through reading African Safari Journal on the internet.
+I found Flash Safaris through reading African Safari Journal on the internet.

 We really enjoyed having them as our tour company.
 It was a great match to us.
 They are very personable.
 We were getting very quick email replies to all our inquiries before the trip.